10 Best Shortstops of All Time: 2023 Edition

 Wagner had lightning quick speed both as a base runner and defensively, and he could play at any position in the infield.
 For his era, Wagner had a bulky physique and was renowned for his powerful hitting.

-1 thought on “10 Best Shortstops of All Time: 2023 Edition”
+One response to “10 Best Shortstops of All Time: 2023 Edition”